top of page

 (Unsuitable material for training.
 See pics above.)

 Firstly of course, you will need young satsuki cuttings that are suitable for training.
-You will want to choose plants that are not to bushy and not turning woody already.
+You will want to choose plants that are not to bushy and not turning too woody already.

 If they are too woody they will be difficult to bend without breaking.